 Each section combines a broad array of didactic teaching with high-volume clinical learning opportunities.
-The fellow’s educational experience also includes approximately 5 to 7 small group seminars per month, presented by the faculty in their subspecialty area of expertise and divisional monthly journal club.
-There also is academic time for fellow research.
+The fellows' educational experience also includes approximately five to seven small group seminars per month, presented by the faculty in their subspecialty area of expertise and divisional monthly journal club.
+The fellows also are active participants in a wide range of multidisciplinary conferences.
+There is also academic time for fellow research.

 Jill E. Langer, MD

 Professor of Radiology, the Hospital of the University of Pennsylvania